Understanding Massage Assault

 - You can move on with your life and feel like yourself again

-Whether you have questions or just need someone to talk to about your experience, we provide the trusting and compassionate atmosphere needed for healing.
+Whether you have questions or just need someone to talk to about your experience, we provide the trusting and compassionate atmosphere you need for healing.

-The Pride Law Firm exists to return power where it belongs to survivors by providing them with all of the necessary resources they need to regain confidence and believe in themselves again.
+The Pride Law Firm exists to empower survivors by providing them with all of the necessary resources they need to regain confidence and believe in themselves again.

 You do not have to tolerate massage therapist sexual assault or any other form of abuse.
 Most importantly, you do not have to fight such a difficult battle alone.
 The Pride Law Firm offers a no-obligation, no-cost consultation.
 Reach out to us today at (619) 516-8166 for a confidential discussion of your rights and how we can help you move forward.
 We will be your voice and will assist you in finding your own again.